 What is a

 A breast lift is also known as mastopexy.
-A breast lift removes excess skin around the breast and restores volume for more youthful-looking contours.
+The procedure removes excess skin around the breast and restores volume for more youthful-looking contours.
 As women age, they naturally lose firmness and elasticity in their breasts, especially after giving birth and nursing or having significant weight loss.

 A breast lift is a procedure that is designed to accomplish several goals: